-Our firm is not a registered broker-dealer, and we do not have an application pending for registration as a broker-dealer.
+Our firm is not a registered broker-dealer, and we do not have an application pending for registration.
 Additionally, neither a member of our management personnel nor an investment advisor representative is registered as or has an application pending to register as a registered representative.